H-Len/portfolio-webpage/README.md

 ## Description

 _Starting with HTML, CSS, and bootstrap, this application will later act as a landing page for my programming portfolio.
 This page will give a brief bit of information about me, background education, how and why I got into programming, and list other hobbies I have.
-On this page will be links to some of my current projects._
+On this page will be links to some of my current projects.
+There is a picture of books in place of a picture of myself because I really enjoy reading, books, and learning._

 ## Setup/Installation Requirements